barumau/pandunia/engli/engli-pandunia.md

 thanks to - danko da
 that - ve
 that - ve
-that is (in other words, i.e., alias) - alnamo
+that is (in other words, i.e., alias) - alonamo
 the Grenadines - Grenadin nesia
 theft - cor
 their - lesi